marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 -------------

 > **Note:**
 > This tutorial assumes no previous knowledge of the Python programming language.
-It is important to **update as soon as possible to version 1.3**, it contains important changes that are not fully compatible with previous versions.
+Please, **update as soon as possible to version 1.3.1**, it contains important changes that are not fully compatible with previous versions.

 ### *Open and running the script*

-Once you installed the required software in your system (see [requirements](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md)) and the latest version of the GrainSizeTools script is on your computer (make sure it is the 1.3 version), you will need to open the script in a integrated development environment (IDE) to interact with it (Fig. 1).
+Once you installed the required software (see [requirements](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md)) and downloaded the latest version of the GrainSizeTools script (make sure it is the 1.3.1 version), you will need to open the script in a integrated development environment (IDE) to interact with it (Fig. 1).
 For this, open the Canopy IDE -if you installed the Enthought Canopy package-, or the Spyder IDE -if you installed the Anaconda package- and open the GrainSizeTools script using ```File>Open```.
 The script will appear in the editor as shown in figure 1.

 ![Figure 1.
 The Python editor and the shell in the Enthought Canopy environment](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/IDEs.png)
 *Figure 1.
 The editor and the Python shell (aka. the console) in the Enthought Canopy (top) and the Spyder (bottom) integrated development environments (IDE).
 Both are MATLAB-like IDEs optimized for numerical computing and data analysis using Python.
 They also provide a file explorer, a variable explorer, or a history log among others features.*